Embolization Explained: What to Know

 Embolization for knee arthritis works by selectively reducing blood flow to inflamed areas around the joint, which can help decrease swelling and pain.
 Once the procedure is performed, many patients report a decrease in knee pain and improve their range of motion.

-Many patients feel empowered after exploring embolization as a treatment option.
-Addressing chronic knee pain effectively can enhance the quality of life, enabling people to engage in activities that they may have previously avoided.
-If you or someone you know is struggling with knee arthritis, discussing embolization with a healthcare provider may lead to discovering a promising pathway to pain relief.
+Many patients feel empowered after exploring this as a treatment option.
+Effectively managing chronic knee pain improves the quality of life, allowing people to enjoy activities they once avoided.
+Discussing embolization with a doctor may reveal a promising pain relief option.

 If you are looking for a non-surgical approach to relieve your knee arthritis pain, Arthritis Knee Pain Centers offers advanced knee pain relief treatments without the need for surgery, opioids, or any downtime.

 Join the 60,000+ patients who have found relief through our innovative use of FDA-approved viscosupplementation gel injections, guided by advanced digital imaging.
-Our treatments are designed to increase mobility, reduce pain, delay the need for surgery, and decrease the reliance on pain medications.
+Our treatments help patients increase mobility, reduce pain, delay the need for surgery, and decrease reliance on pain medications.

 Take the first step towards improving your quality of life and Schedule Your No Charge Screening today at one of our nationwide centers.